openmrs/openmrs-contrib-packager-maven-plugin/README.md

 maintained within the defining project, which will provide any final additions and file overrides.

 There is no current support for merging files, nor for installing a subset of configurations for a given dependency.

+#### TODO

+* Is invoking maven plugins the right approach?
+  * What about an alternative that just uses a parent pom defined in a submodule
+  * This parent pom could refer to Mojos that do more specific components of the build such that ultimately the steps are still laid out in the pom.xml

+* Add more sophistication to dependencies
+  * Include resources that match particular patterns or directories
+  * Ability to merge/overwrite within a file, rather that overwrite files completely

+* Add ability to have/support more than 1 constant file (figure out if we can define these resources programmatically rather than only via xml)

+* Extend to packaging distributions (war, omod, config, other resources)

+* Extend to building omods (eliminate boilerplate and gain consistency in module pom.xml code)

+* Add useful validations
+  * HtmlForms?
+  * Concepts and other Metadata?

+* Add ability to generate code/configurations
+  * Generate global property configuration from constants.yml
+  * Generate jsonKeyValue configuration from constants.yml
+  * Generate initializer CSV files from yml constant files

+* Unit and integration tests

+* CI pipeline to build deploy to maven on commit and release on demand

+* Discuss approach and desirability to more broadly adopt across OpenMRS